-Mr. Chase is AbbVie's Executive Vice President, Finance and Administration, responsible for all financial and administrative functions of the company.
-He previously served as Executive Vice President, Chief Financial Officer from 2013 to 2018.
-He served as Abbott's Vice President, Licensing and Acquisitions from 2010 to 2012, as Vice President, Treasurer from 2007 to 2010, and as Divisional Vice President, Controller of Abbott International from 2004 to 2007.
-Mr. Chase joined Abbott in 1989.
+Mr. Alban is AbbVie's Vice Chairman, Chief Commercial Officer, responsible for global commercial operations of the company, including the Pharmacyclics commercial functions.
+He previously served as

+Executive Vice President, Commercial Operations from 2013 to 2018.
+He served as Abbott's Senior Vice President, Proprietary Pharmaceutical Products, Global Commercial Operations from 2011 to 2012, as Senior Vice President, International Pharmaceuticals from 2009 to 2011, as Vice President, Western Europe and Canada from 2007 to 2009, and as Vice President, European Operations from 2006 to 2007.
+Mr. Alban joined Abbott in 1986.

 Mr. Gosebruch is AbbVie's Executive Vice President and Chief Strategy Officer.
 He worked for more than 20 years in the Mergers & Acquisitions Group at J.P.
 Morgan Securities LLC, serving as Managing Director since 2007 and as Co-Head of M&A North America during 2015.
 Mr. Gosebruch joined AbbVie in 2015.
+He serves on the board of Aptinyx Inc.